benmullin333/pips/README.md

 In theory, with enough processing capacity, you could get O(1) performance out of a concurrent bounding box search.
 In a such a system that would allow O(1) performance, an rtree could yeild worse performance.
 For example, a concurrent rtree traversal with a maximum tree depth of D would yeild O(D) worst case performance.

+At any rate, determining if a point is actually in a polygon is the more computationally difficult task.
+In many cases it will overshadow the time required for a concurrent bounding box intersection check.

 RESTRICTIONS:
 This has only been tested with Polygon shapes, all other shapes may cause indeterminate behavior.